sn14188/calendar-generator/README.md

-This script converts excel timetable files into `.ics` files.
+This script converts UBC excel timetable files into `.ics` files.